About The Office of Sponsored Programs

 Data and Technology Research Analyst

 The Data and Technology Research Analyst updates Office of Sponsored Programs web pages, designs Internal and external publications, surveys and maintains the IT works database.
+This position is also responsible for ensuring that timely notifications of funding opportunities are made available for university personnel.
 The Data and Technology Research Analyst also assist both Pre and Post Awards with maintaining compliance in the areas of record keeping and time and effort certification.